 So what does this all mean for you and your construction projects in 2021?

-We’re teaming up with the experts at the OCP to bring you our latest webinar, Vendor Neutrality & Open Source: Optimizing the Data Center Design Process on January 20th at 2 PM EST. We’ll provide the answer to that question and more, including:
+We teamed up with the experts at the OCP for our webinar, Vendor Neutrality & Open Source: Optimizing the Data Center Design Process Webinar, to answer that question and more, including: